xwmx/nb/README.md

 Items in `nb` are primarily identified using structured arguments that are referred to internally as "selectors".
 Selectors are like addresses for notebooks, folders, and items.
-A selector can be as simple as an id like `123` or folder path like `example/`, or it combine multiple elements to identify an item in a nested folder within a particular notebook, such as `cli:tools/shellcheck/home-page.bookmark.md`.
+A selector can be as simple as an id like `123` or folder path like `example/`, or it can combine multiple elements to identify an item in a nested folder within a particular notebook, such as `cli:tools/shellcheck/home-page.bookmark.md`.

 A selector is constructed by specifying the notebook name, folder path, and item identifier in the following pattern: